govau/content-guide/_accessibility-inclusivity/translation.md

 ### Make all formats accessible

-Make sure translated content is as accessible as the plain English version.
+Make sure the format of the translated content is accessible.

-If you need a PDF of the translated content:
+If there is a user need for a PDF of the translated content you must:
-- the plain English version must be available in HTML
+- make the plain English version available in HTML
 - [make the content in PDFs accessible](/accessibility-inclusivity/#pdf-accessibility).